bambora-na/dev.na.bambora.com/source/docs/guides/EMV_3D_secure.md

 # EMV 3D Secure

+If you are currently using our legacy 3D Secure functionality, the documentation is <a href="../guides/3D_secure">here</a>.

+Note: EMV 3DS is currently only available for merchants who process payments through TD.

-EMV 3D Secure (3DS2), also known as Visa Secure (formerly Verified by Visa), MasterCard Identity Check (formerly SecureCode), and AMEX SafeKey, is a security standard used to authenticate card not present payments.
-It is an upgrade from 3DS 1 that reduces friction for the cardholder.
+EMV 3D Secure (3DS2), also known as Visa Secure (formerly Verified by Visa), MasterCard Identity Check (formerly SecureCode), and AMEX SafeKey, is a security standard used to authenticate card-not-present payments.
+This upgrade from 3DS 1 reduces friction for the cardholder.
 Merchants that want to integrate 3DS2 must have signed up for the service through their bank merchant account issuer.
-This service must also be enabled by our support team.
+This service must also be enabled by our Customer Care team.

-For assistance with integrations and any questions you may have about 3DS2, you can send a message to Customer Care or call  1-833-226-2672.
+For assistance with integrations and any questions you may have about 3DS2, you may <a href="https://help.na.bambora.com/hc/en-us/requests/new" target="_blank">submit a request</a> to Customer Care or call 1-833-226-2672.

 When your customer (the cardholder) starts a transaction on your website, either one of these two scenario flows can happen:

 - Challenge flow: The cardholder will need to provide additional data to authenticate themselves.
-- Frictionless flow: The cardholders do not need to authenticate themselves because the authentication took place in the background without their input.
+- Frictionless flow: The cardholders will not need to authenticate themselves as the authentication took place in the background without their input.
 In this case, the issuer is confident with the information you provided with the transaction and the liability shifts to the issuer.

 As the decision is now in the hands of the issuer, they will ask you for more data.
-The more data you provide, the more accurate the issuer can make their decision about the risk of the transaction, which can ultimately lead to a frictionless scenario for your customers.
+The more data you provide, the more accurate the issuer can make their decision about the risk of the transaction - ultimately lead to a frictionless scenario for your customers.

-In addition to this guide feel free to check out our [Payment APIs Demo implementation](https://github.com/bambora/na-payment-apis-demo) on GitHub.
+In addition to this guide, feel free to check out our [Payment APIs Demo implementation](https://github.com/bambora/na-payment-apis-demo) on GitHub.

 # Benefits

-The expectation in the market is that a substantial percentage of transactions using 3DS2 will follow the frictionless flow, which doesn't require anything additional from the consumer compared to current non-3DS2 checkout flows.
+The expectation in the market is that a substantial percentage of transactions using 3DS2 will follow the frictionless flow.
+Compared to current non-3DS2 checkout flows, this doesn't require anything additional from the consumer.
 This means that you benefit from the increased security and liability shift that is provided by the 3DS2 programs, while the conversion in your checkout process shouldn't be negatively impacted.

-# 3DS2, Whats new?
+# 3DS2, What's new?

 Depending on your integration method, you may need to pass in new parameters related to the client browser.
 There are also optional parameters to indicate the 3DS version and if a transaction should continue to be processed if 3DS authentication fails.